POSTED BY June 24, 2013 COMMENTS (48)ON

 Each state govt has its own department of “Registration and Stamp Duty”.
 You can reach the website by searching the sentence “Registration and Stamp duty department” and adding state name along with it on google.
 Like if you want to find out the website for Maharashtra search for “Registration and Stamp Duty Maharashtra” (direct link) and the first link you get it “igrmaharashtra.gov.in/”.
 On the website, you need to search for a link – which says something like “market rates” or some equivalent in the local language of the state.
 If you are lucky, you might reach the final page which helps you find out the ready reckoner rates for all the cities in the state.
 It will help you find the rates as per city, taluka, location or survey number.
 I tried this trick and was able to find out the websites links for 3 states

-Note – The rates might be displayed in per sq yard, per sq meter etc, so better change them to per sq feet and also make sure you use IE or Firefox to access the websites, because they still don’t know chrome exists!
+Note – The rates might be displayed in per sq yard, per sq meter etc, so better change them to per sq feet and also make sure you use IE or Firefox to access the websites because they still don’t know chrome exists!

 2. Using RTI application

 The second way to find out the rates is to use the RTI application against the same Registration and Stamp Duty department (many times called “revenue department” like in Delhi).
-All you need to do is file a RTI to the respective officer and to your jurisdiction asking for the rates in particular city and area.
+All you need to do is file an RTI to the respective officer and to your jurisdiction asking for the rates in a particular city and area.
 You can take help of this article to understand the format and procedure

 3. Office of Sub-registrar

-One of the best way would be to go to the sub-registrar office (where the properties are registered) and find out the rates from there itself.
+One of the best ways would be to go to the sub-registrar office (where the properties are registered) and find out the rates from there itself.
 If you do not find the support of the staff there, don’t forget to mention words like RTI, CIC and “One of my friend works in Media” and they should accept doing some work for you.

 4. From the newspapers

 All the newspapers keep on publishing these rates from time to time.
 Just keep an eye on real estate section from time to time and you should be able to get some info.
-Below I am attaching some snapshots I got from Internet for the revised rates in year 2013 from 2012.
+Below I am attaching some snapshots I got from the Internet for the revised rates in the year 2013 from 2012.

 Overall what do you think about ready reckoner rates and does it helps the overall industry or goes against it?
 Please put your comments!